 PanAust is committed to identifying and managing energy and climate change risks at the Project stage.
 Prefeasibility studies are required to consider conventional and renewable power options and operations and logistics are required to consider resilience strategies for the physical impacts of climate change.

 Lessons learnt from Laos are being incorporated into the design of operational and logistical aspects of the Frieda River Project.
 Power studies for the project have considered renewable sources, including hydropower which is being incorporated into the integrated storage facility.
 Resilience for the transport route is material given the Project's remote location, which is accessed by a riverine logistics corridor.
 Baseline studies have been conducted to select construction and operating strategies for the logistics corridor and river and ocean port locations that provide flexibility during variable weather conditions.

-Details of any environmental issues that PanAust has addressed during each calendar year are published in the Company’s annual ‘Business Review and Sustainability Report’.
+Details of any environmental issues that PanAust has addressed during each calendar year are detailed in the 'Environmental Performance' section of the Company’s annual ‘Business Review and Sustainability Report’.

 PanAust recognises the importance of assessing and managing risks associated with air quality.
 In Laos, dust is the most common air quality issue of concern for the two communities adjacent to the Phu Kham Operation, and the communities along the Company’s transportation routes.

 Dust from the Operation is generated from activity on haulage roads, the ore stockpile, blasting, drilling and excavating, and ore dumping at the primary crusher.
 The main concern relates to the visual impacts of dust particulates on vegetation and community infrastructure.
 Due to its remoteness, dust generated from activity at Ban Houayxai has minimal impact on local communities.